Back To CourseGCSE Physics: Practice & Study Guide

 This ''spent fuel pool'' type of storage is designed to be a temporary safety measure.
 More permanent storage and disposal methods for nuclear waste are still being explored.

 Radiation is the emission of energy as particles or waves from a source, such as an unstable atom.
-The term ''radiation'' most popularly refers to electromagnetic radiation, or EMR.
-The EMR scale ranges from low to high energy frequencies, from radio waves to gamma rays.
+The term ''radiation'' most popularly refers to electromagnetic radiation (EMR), which is a scale that ranges from low to high energy frequencies, from radio waves to gamma rays.
 Non-ionizing radiation is in the lower part of the EMR scale, while ionizing radiation, which is more harmful to human health, is in the higher-energy range of the EMR scale.

 The four types of ionizing radiation are alpha, beta, gamma and x-ray, and neutron radiation.
-Alpha and beta radiation are particulate in nature, while gamma and x-ray are in the form of photons.
+Alpha and beta radiation are particulate in nature, while gamma and x-ray are in the form of photons, and photons are packets of pure energy.
 Neutron radiation is generated by nuclear fission.

 The three most important elements in protecting human life from the health hazards of radiation are time, distance, and shielding.
 The less time spent near an emitting source, and the greater the distance from that source, the smaller is the dose of radiation received by a human.
-Sheilding also prevents radiation from penetrating the body to cause damage to living tissue, and is usually in the form of lead, concrete, or water.
-In the United States, it is the responsibility of the NRC to safely store radioactive waste from nuclear power plants and other industries that produce nuclear waste.
-Radioactive waste is dangerous to the environment because of the half-life of decaying material.
+Shielding also prevents radiation from penetrating the body to cause damage to living tissue, and is usually in the form of lead, concrete, or water.
+In the United States, it's the responsibility of the United States Nuclear Regulatory Commission (NRC) to safely store radioactive waste from nuclear power plants and other industries that produce nuclear waste.
+Radioactive waste is dangerous to the environment because of the half-life, or the amount of time it takes for the material to lose half of its radioactive activity, of decaying material.

 To unlock this lesson you must be a Study.com Member.